aduffy70/LabNotes/_posts/2018/2018-02-28-Chicken-assay-statistical-analysis-revisited-again.md

 # Data correction plan

 So, for each 2015 Chicken bioactivation analysis that has AFG spike-in values:
-  * Add the data to my template and confirm that I can replicate the original results.
-This will ensure I am using the right assay concentrations, injection volumens, etc.
+  * Add the AFB-gsh and AFG peak area data to my template and confirm that I can replicate the original results.
+This will ensure I am using the right assay concentrations, injection volumes, etc.
   * Replace the RRF/CF value with the average of the three calculated values (0.907).
   * Remove any outlier replicate activity levels.
   * Do slope and intercept calculations using mean of replicate activity levels instead of all replicates.

 For the runs without AFG spike-in values:
   * Confirm that the starting concentrations, A365 readings, etc look reasonable and that I can replicate the original results.
-  * Replace the AFB-gsh RF value with the average from the seven non-outlier standard runs (1182.1)
+  * Replace the AFB-gsh RF value with the average from the seven non-outlier standard runs (1182.1).
-  * Remove any outlier replicate activity levels
+  * Remove any outlier replicate activity levels.
-  * Do slope and intercept calculations using mean of replicate activity levels instead of all replicates
+  * Do slope and intercept calculations using mean of replicate activity levels instead of all replicates.

 ## How I am defining outliers: